jhorneman/procjam15/docs/formats.md

 Parameters are evaluated as follows:

-* First we try to find a variable with the same name as the parameter in the persistent game state.
-So if the game state tracks a variable called 'has_mcguffin', a parameter 'has_mcguffin' will equal the value of that variable.
-This is what you will usually want to do.
+* If the parameter starts with a $, we try to find a variable with the same name in the persistent game state.
+So if the game state tracks a variable called 'has_mcguffin', a parameter '$has_mcguffin' will equal the value of that variable.
+This is what you will usually want to use.
+* Then we see if the parameter is 'random', and if so generate a random number between 0 and 100.
 * Then we see if the parameter is 'true' or 'false'.
-* Finally we see if the parameter is a number.
+* Finally we treat the parameter as a number or a string.
-* If none of that works, we report an error and use the value 0.

 ## Injected options